 One country that seems to appear on everyone’s bucket list is Iceland.
-There is so many wonderful things to do in Iceland that you will never get bored.
-Between exploring ice caves, relaxing in a geothermal pool and walking between techtonic plates, you will find that Iceland is a place of numerous outdoor activities.
+There are so many wonderful things to do in Iceland that you will never get bored.
+Between exploring ice caves, relaxing in a geothermal pool, and walking between tectonic plates, you will find that Iceland is a place of numerous outdoor activities.

 Wondering how to best spend your time in Iceland?
 We have a list of our favorite 10 things to do while you are in this place known for unique outdoor adventures.

 Top 10 Things to do in Iceland

 1. Enjoy a free walking tour of Reykjavik

 The best way to see Reykjavík is with an English-speaking tour guide.

 This tour will teach you about the history of Iceland, Reykjavík as a town, along with cultural curiosities & traditions.